Positron emission tomography: Radionuclides and radiotracers

 Radionuclides are incorporated either into compounds normally used by the body such as glucose (or glucose analogues), water, or ammonia, or into molecules that bind to receptors or other sites of drug action.
 Such labelled compounds are known as radiotracers.
 PET technology can be used to trace the biologic pathway of any compound in living humans (and many other species as well), provided it can be radiolabeled with a PET isotope.
 Radiotracers for new target molecules and processes are continuing to be synthesized.
 As of this writing there are already dozens in clinical use and hundreds applied in research.
 In 2020 by far the most commonly used radiotracer in clinical PET scanning is the carbohydrate derivative FDG.
 This radiotracer is used in essentially all scans for oncology and most scans in neurology, thus makes up the large majority of radiotracer (>95%) used in PET and PET–CT scanning.

 Due to the short half-lives of most positron-emitting radioisotopes, the radiotracers have traditionally been produced using a cyclotron in close proximity to the PET imaging facility.
 The half-life of fluorine-18 is long enough that radiotracers labeled with fluorine-18 can be manufactured commercially at offsite locations and shipped to imaging centers.
 Recently rubidium-82 generators have become commercially available.
 These contain strontium-82, which decays by electron capture to produce positron-emitting rubidium-82.

 The use of positron-emitting isotopes of metals in PET scans has been reviewed, including elements not listed above, such as lanthanides.

 Immuno-PET

 The isotope ^{89}Zr has been applied to the tracking and quantification of molecular antibodies with PET cameras (a method called "immuno-PET").

 The biological half-life of antibodies is typically on the order of days, see daclizumab and erenumab by way of example.
 To visualize and quantify the distribution of such antibodies in the body, the PET isotope ^{89}Zr is well suited because its physical half-life matches the typical biological half-life of antibodies, see table above.

+Immuno-PET can use both intact monoclonal antibodies and smaller antibody-derived constructs, including antibody fragments and nanobodies.
+The radionuclide is generally selected according to the pharmacokinetics of the antibody or antibody-derived construct.
+Intact antibodies circulate slowly and may therefore be labelled with radionuclides that permit imaging at later time points, including iodine-124, copper-64 and zirconium-89.
+By contrast, the faster clearance of smaller antibody-derived constructs allows the use of shorter-lived radionuclides, including gallium-68 and fluorine-18.